 A more detailed comparison is possible with the binding affinities of the experimentally characterized mutants [30].
-The experiments show that (1) affinity changes associated with each position are roughly independent of the other positions (coupling free energies of 0.4 kcal/mol or less between positions); (2) homologous changes to Leu911, Leu915, and Val920 have a very small effect on the affinity; (3) changing Lys912 to Glu reduces binding by about 0.5–1 kcal/mol (for both peptides, probably due to lost interactions with the Lys methylenes); (4) changing Leu920 to Phe affects binding differently depending on the 912 type and the peptide.
+The experiments show that (1) affinity changes associated with each position are roughly independent of the other positions (coupling free energies of 0.4 kcal/mol or less between positions); (2) homologous changes to Leu911, Leu915, and Val920 have a very small effect on the affinity; (3) changing Lys912 to Glu reduces binding by about 0.5–1 kcal/mol (for both peptides, possibly due to lost interactions with the Lys methylenes); (4) changing Leu920 to Phe affects binding differently depending on the 912 type and the peptide.
 These properties are mostly reproduced by our simulations.
-With the wildtype backbone model, considering sequences of the form NKNN (where N ∈ {I,L,V,M}), the mean apo and Sdc1-bound energies are 0.9±0.6 and 1.1±0.5 kcal/mol, respectively, for a mean affinity of 0.2±0.8 kcal/mol (relative to IKLL, taken as a reference): mutations within the ILVM class change the Sdc1 affinity very little, consistent with experiment.
-We predict that NKNN → NENN mutations lead to affinity changes of +0.75 kcal/mol for both peptides, compared to 0.94 kcal/mol (Sdc1) and 0.55 kcal/mol (Caspr4) experimentally.
-We predict that NKNN → NKFN mutations reduce the affinity by 0.5 kcal/mol for both peptides, compared to 1.2 and 0.8 kcal/mol experimentally.
+With the wildtype backbone model, considering sequences of the form NKNN (where N ∈ {I,L,V,M}), the mean apo and Sdc1-bound energies are 0.9±0.6 and 1.1±0.5 kcal/mol, respectively, which corresponds to a mean affinity of 0.2±0.8 kcal/mol (relative to IKLL, taken as a reference): mutations between the amino acid types I, L, V, and M (N to N' mutations) change the Sdc1 affinity very little, consistent with experiment.
+Comparing the apo and holo energies sampled in our design simulations, we predict that NKNN → NENN mutations lead to affinity changes of +0.75 kcal/mol for both peptides, compared to 0.94 kcal/mol (Sdc1) and 0.55 kcal/mol (Caspr4) experimentally.
+Similarly, we predict that NKNN → NKFN mutations reduce the affinity by 0.5 kcal/mol for both peptides, compared to 1.2 and 0.8 kcal/mol experimentally.
 Only for NENN → NEFN mutations do we see larger errors: we predict a 0.5 kcal/mol affinity loss for Sdc1 (vs. no loss experimentally) and a 0.9 kcal/mol loss for Caspr4 (vs. a 0.5 kcal/mol gain experimentally).
 Specificity changes are predicted to be small, in qualitative agreement with experiment.
 For example the MKFV → MEFV mutation favors Caspr4, relative to Sdc1, by 0.2 kcal/mol, compared to 0.5 kcal/mol experimentally for the homologous LKLL → LELL mutation.

 The simulations also give information on the correlations between the four mutating positions, illustrated by covariance plots between positions 911 and 912 in Fig. 9.
 We see that position 911 is more diverse in the apo than the holo state, while 912 is not very sensitive to the peptide.
 The predicted pairwise correlations between all four protein positions are weak, so that the covariance plots mostly exhibit horizontal and vertical lines or bands, without noticeable “diagonal” structure.
 This agrees with the experimental affinities of the single, double, and quadruple mutants, where the affinity changes associated with each point mutation are roughly independent of the other positions [30].